Desert Dragon Learning Community provides opportunities for self-directed learning, passion projects, and group activities.

 3:00-3:15: Parent pick up

-Students will always be able to have choices around how they spend their time. if they don't want to attend a Lab, for example, they can choose to do something else in a different space as long as a staff member can supervise.
+Students will always be able to have choices around how they spend their time.
+If they choose not to attend a Lab, for example, they can choose to do something else in a different space as long as a staff member can supervise.

 Bread making with Tucson Fun Science